Russia detains ex-journalist accused of passing secrets to West

 Russian security forces on Tuesday detained a former journalist who works as an aide to the head of Russia's space agency and accused him of treason, saying he had passed military secrets to an unnamed NATO power.

 Footage released by the FSB security service showed Ivan Safronov being detained outside his Moscow flat by armed agents who searched him before putting him into a van.
-He could later be heard saying "I'm not guilty" as masked agents led him past reporters to a court hearing that was closed to the public and was set to determine the terms of his custody.
+He could later be heard saying "I'm not guilty" as masked agents led him past reporters to a court hearing that was closed to the public.

 - READ MORE ON: